buhrmi/simpwars-contracts/README.md

 To increase a simp's powerlevel, call the `powerup(simpID, amount)` function with the amount of tokens you would like to burn.
 You can powerup not only your own simps, but also your friend's simps if they have `powerupAccepted` set to true.

+### The Calamity

+At one point in the future, a calamity will be triggered and the moon will explode.
+When that happens, no new Moon Tokens can be mined anymore.
+This is a random event that can occur at any point in time which can not be predicted.
+The amount of Moon Tokens will decrease, until one day the last Moon Token has been used.

 ### Contract Address

 The contract is not yet deployed.
 This will happen live on stream at a future date.
 Please join the [Discord Server](https://discord.gg/VH2haTs) for announcements.